WOVNio/WOVN.php/README.md

 You need to change your server settings to strip the language codes off of the URL before it is processed by you scripts.

-For Apache users, you can add the following to your `.htaccess`.
+For Apache users, you can add the following rule at the top of your `.htaccess`.
 You will need to activate the `mod_rewrite` PHP module.
 Please follow the [official instructions](https://httpd.apache.org/docs/2.4/) for installing and activating `mod_rewrite` module (in some cases, `mod_rewrite` is already installed but not activated).